Emotional Support Animal Laws - Policies Governing the ESAs

 Other than this, the landlords and property owners could not charge the ESA owners to keep their support animals.
 This applies to no-pet facilities also.
 Verified ESA owners could live with their animals free of cost and without paying a dime.

-The landlord could not ask the person about the nature of his disability or demand the animal to wear an identification vest or card.
+According to the HUD housing rules for an emotional support animal, the landlord could not ask the person about the nature of his disability or demand the animal to wear an identification vest or card.
 All he asks for is a valid ESA letter that is written and signed by a licensed mental health professional.

 The Air Carrier Access Act (ACAA)